feathersui/feathersui-starling/documentation/help/markdown/bitmap-font-text-renderer.md

 <aside class="info">Generally, to display the same bitmap font with different sizes, it's better to use separate textures, and register each size with a different font name.</aside>

 `BitmapFontTextRenderer` provides a number of other advanced properties that may be customized, but aren't included in this quick introduction.
-For complete details about available properties, please take a look at the [`BitmapFontTextRenderer` API reference](../api-reference/feathers/controls/text/BitmapFontTextRenderer.html).
+For complete details about available properties, please take a look at the [`BitmapFontTextRenderer` API reference](../api-reference/feathers/controls/text/BitmapFontTextRenderer.html) and the [`BitmapFontTextFormat` API reference](../api-reference/feathers/text/BitmapFontTextFormat.html).

-### How to change font styles when a parent component has multiple states
+### How to change advanced font styles when a parent component has multiple states

 Some components, like [`Button`](button.html) and [`TextInput`](text-input.html), have multiple states.
 It's possible to pass more than one `BitmapFontTextFormat` to the `BitmapFontTextRenderer` so that the font styles change when the parent component's state changes.